Guidelines (Draft)

 Photo by Manuel Becker

-Your opinion is important for us, so instead of just releasing new guidelines for the community, we want to share the current draft with you and discuss these points since they might have a big impact on the platform in the future.
+Your opinion is important to us, so instead of just releasing new guidelines for the community, we want to share the current draft with you and discuss these points since they might have a big impact on the platform in the future.

 This month, we already reached the mark of being over 40.000 members within this community, sharing the most beautiful places for photographers and travellers.
 This is a good reason to finally publish a draft for the new community guidelines, which for now mainly affect uploading photos and creating spots.
 When I founded this platform a few years ago, I never imagined that it could grow that fast and that so many awesome people around the world would work on this "Wikipedia-like" database for photo spots together.
-I already thought about every change I or we made to the platform very carefully and almost every decision about how Locationscout works meant lots of discussions and endless nights thinking about it in advance.
+I already thought about every change we made to the platform very carefully and almost every decision about how Locationscout works meant lots of discussions and endless nights thinking about it in advance.

 So the question is: Should everybody own his own spots or should the data be combined into one spot?

 Since it would need a lot of programmatic changes to the platform it was extremely important to decide and if possible stick with this decision for a long time.
-As you might know already, I did decide to start with combined spots because this is, in my opinion, the only way to have great information about these places in the future.
+As you might know already, I decided to start with combined spots because this is, in my opinion, the only way to have great information about these places in the future.
 Having to search through 100 duplicated spots to get everything I might need for my trip just isn't convenient, although it was a hard path to design the features in a way that users don't feel bad when somebody else would optimize the information within a spot or somebody who wants to upload a new photo is fine with putting it into an existing spot.
 So I hope you feel with me when I tell you that I tried to balance different perspectives and opinions to create the best basis for this platform in the future.

-Until now, our goal was to reach a critical mass of spots that would help the community to plan trips more easily and share places they enjoyed.
-Having no spot at all at the place you want to go wouldn't be satisfying, but many regions already have so many spots right now that the next focus should be more and more about the quality of these places, so lets finally start with the draft of new guidelines to achieve this new goal together that everybody might benefit from.
+Until now, our goal was to reach a critical mass of spots that would help the community plan trips more easily and share places they enjoyed.
+Having no spot at all at the place you want to go wouldn't be satisfying, but many regions already have so many spots right now that the next focus should be more and more on the quality of these places, so let's finally start with the draft of new guidelines to achieve this new goal together that everybody might benefit from.

 Guidelines